Background

 On completion, the pages should be scanned and uploaded into your UCCIS TPS under the correct activity/sub-activity.
 Please retain the completed and signed pages.

 The College recognises that not all core skills can be physically demonstrated on a patient.
-This is because it may not be possible to complete them in person as the condition does not occur frequently enough and/ or it is not safe to perform this skill outside an emergency department.
+This is because it may not be possible to complete them in person as the condition does not occur frequently enough and/or it is not safe to perform this skill outside an emergency department.
 Some skills may also be discussed rather than performed due to privacy and consent issues.

-Sign-off instructions for specific cases:
+Sign-off instructions for specific cases

 - Knee arthrocentesis – It can be performed under the direct supervision of the experienced supervisor with the patient consent for the right conditions, i.e. diagnostic aspiration for gout, synovitis and others.
 If concerned about septic arthritis and no immediate lab to test the aspiration, don’t do it and refer the patient to the hospital.